Introduction

 Key Characteristics and Criteria for SSI Disability Determination

-3. The challenges you face in adjusting to other work due to your condition
+- The due to your condition

 Conclusion